 As we move through the year together, we will be seeking your feedback and direction on how to build greater capacity and become more impactful during these uncertain times and strengthen the agency so that as new global challenges arise, our agency will be able to navigate the storms with greater resilience and solidarity.
 If you have any questions, concerns, or feedback, please do not hesitate to let us know.

 “COVID-19 is a serious virus and people living with HIV should take recommended preventive measures to minimize exposure to prevent infection.
 It’s important to underline that there is currently no strong evidence that people living with HIV are at an increased risk of contracting COVID-19 or if they do contract it they will experience a worse outcome.
 This does not mean that people living with HIV should take COVID-19 lightly and should take all precautions to protect themselves.
 Older people living with HIV or people living with HIV with heart or lung problems may be at a higher risk of becoming infected with the virus and suffering more serious symptoms.”
 UNAIDS

-Support Services continues to provide wellness checks (primarily by phone), monthly food package deliveries and scheduled one-on-one appointments (phone, video or in-person).
+Support Services will continue to provide wellness checks (primarily by phone), monthly food package deliveries and scheduled one-on-one appointments (phone, video or in-person).
 Persons requiring an in-centre meeting are asked to schedule an appointment prior to visiting the agency.
-Programs such as the Red Ribbon Cafe, Massage, Rekei and other close physical proximity touch services continue to be suspended.
+Our team is working to re-integrate more in-person activities such as the Red Ribbon Cafe, Massage, Rekei and other close physical proximity touch services by summer of 2022.

 Needle Syringe Program: Yellow Umbrella